John J. DeGioia

 InstitutionsGeorgetown University

-John Joseph DeGioia (born 1957) is an American academic administrator and philosopher who has been the president of Georgetown University since 2001.
-He is the first lay president of the school and is currently its longest-serving president.
+John Joseph DeGioia (born 1957) is an American academic administrator and philosopher who served as the president of Georgetown University from 2001 to 2024.
+He was the first lay president of the school and its longest-serving president.
 Upon his appointment, he also became the first lay president of any Jesuit university in the United States.
 Having spent his entire career at Georgetown, where he received his undergraduate and graduate degrees, DeGioia was the dean of student affairs and held various vice presidential positions before becoming president.

 Early life and education